Reasonate

 Five Moves to Advance the Dialogue

-• A participant asserts a claim by writing it on a sticky note.
+• A participant asserts a claim or asks a question by writing it on a sticky note.

-• Each note should contain only one claim.
+• Each note should contain only one claim or question.

 2. Support a claim.